-To order to facilitate processing of your request and timely retrieval of your personal data, we ask that individuals provide the following details:
+To order to facilitate processing of your request and timely retrieval of your personal data, we ask that you provide the following details:

 In order to ensure that personal data is not disclosed to the wrong person, proof of identity will be required with your data access request.